iankorf/MCB185-2023/unit0_tools_of_the_trade/README.md

 takes a little while to launch the first time.

 I don't really recommend Chromebooks because it's not a popular platform for professional bioinformatics work.
-However, if that's all you have, it will work fine for this course.
+However, it will work fine for this course.

 ### Raspberry Pi ###

 The Raspberry Pi is an inexpensive ($50-100) single board computer that is about the size of a deck of cards.
 You can also get one built into a slim keyboard.
 They use Linux as their OS.
-You just need to provide a mouse and monitor.
+You just need to provide a mouse, keyboard, and monitor.
 They work great as a learning platform, but can be limiting later on as some useful bioinformatics software isn't compiled for the Pi.

 ### Remote Login ###